dubschro/odroid-n2/README.md

 it into another working machine and resolve boot issues I might cause.

 # What isn't perfect...

+## 6.17+ Kernels are Broken
+As of this writing, I have noticed that audio is broken and performance is horrible on 6.17+.
+I have created a [release](https://github.com/dubschro/odroid-n2/releases/tag/linux-aarch64-6.16.7-1) that has the arch linux arm binaries for the kernel that last worked well for me.
+I suggest downgrading to this kernel after a package update if you find they are still broken.
+More on this later as odroid's are not the most high priority thing for the kernel devs and it is unfortunate that there is no working arch linux arm archive at this time.

 ## Hardware video decoding
 As of this writing (April 29, 2025) I do not have hardware video decoding yet